SeleniumHQ/selenium/README.md

 * [Python](https://www.python.org/)
 * `python` on the PATH
 * [The Requests Library](http://python-requests.org) for Python: `pip install requests`
-* MacOS users should have the latest version of XCode installed, including the command-line tools.
+* MacOS users should have the latest version of Xcode installed, including the command-line tools.
 The following command should work:

 ```bash